-Active carbons with a random arrangement of microcrystallites and with a strong cross-linking between them have a well-developed porous structure.
-They have relatively low density (less than 2 gm/cm3) and a low degree of graphitization.
+Active carbons with a random arrangement of microcrystallites and with a strong crosslinking between them have a well-developed porous structure.
+They have relatively low density (less than 2 gm/cm) and a low degree of graphitization.
 This porous structure formed during the carbonization process is developed further during the activation process, when the spaces between the elementary crystallites are cleared of tar and other carbonaceous material.
 The activation process enhances the volume and enlarges the diameters of the pores (Danish et al., 2018).
 The structure of the pores and their pore size distribution are largely determined by the nature of the raw material and the history of its carbonization.
 The activation also removes disorganized carbon, exposing the crystallites to the action of the activating agent and leads to the development of a microporous structure.
 In the latter phase of the reaction, the widening of existing pores and the formation of large pores by burnout of the walls between the adjacent pores also takes place.
 This causes an increase in the transitional porosity and macroporosity, resulting in a decrease in the micropore volume.
-According to Dubinin and Zaverina, a microporous active carbon is produced when the degree of burn-off is less than 50% and a macroporous active carbon when the extent of burn-off is greater than 75%.
+According to Dubinin and Zaverina, a microporous active carbon when the extent of burn-off is greater than 75%.
 When the degree of burn-off is between 50 and 75%, the product has a mixed porous structure and contains all types of pores (Li et al., 2016).